Previous Post – Day 1: Villa Catedral To Refugio Frey

-Before I left the refugio the first of perhaps four or five helicopter drops for the day began.
+Before I left the Refugio the first of perhaps four or five helicopter drops for the day began.
 Lowering down food and other supplies and taking out a load of waste or whatever, it kept the staff busy hauling stuff to and from the landing zone for 45 minutes.
-I watched for a while and then headed along the shore of the laguna.
+I watched for a while and then headed along the shore of the Laguna.
 Ahead of me were some other hikers, people I recognized from the previous day.
 Only one of them – Diego from Buenos Aires – would still be on the same trail with me the next morning.

 Looking back at the Refugio I saw the last of the drops for the morning.
 Twenty minutes later when I snapped the photo below I was at the other end of the lake.
 Next up was the ascent on a scree slope to Laguna Schmoll.
 The “trail” markers – sometimes just a red circle, sometimes a red circle inside a black one, sometimes an arrow in red or black, sometimes a word! – are painted onto the rocks.
-Looking for them becomes a part of journey; not seeing one for a while and you start worrying that maybe you are lost!
+Looking for them becomes a part of the journey; not seeing one for a while, you start worrying that maybe you are lost!

 See if you can find any red dots in the three photos below!

 At the top of the ridge I turned around to get one last shot of where I had come from; then I turned forward and faced Laguna Schmoll.
-Since there was no wind, he glacial lake was ripple-free.
+Since there was no wind, the glacial lake was ripple-free.
 I found a spot by the edge of the laguna and sat there for a while, taking in the scene.
 Forty meters away a hiker had put up his tripod and was taking in the scene.

 Not far from where I was sitting was the plaque you see below; it explained the origin of the laguna’s name.
-It is a memorial for an Austrian climber – and perhaps member of the local alpine club – who lost his life on Cerro Paine in Chile’s Torres del Paine Park.
+It is a memorial for an Austrian climber – and perhaps a member of the local alpine club – who lost his life on Cerro Paine in Chile’s Torres del Paine Park.